drunsinn/pyLSV2/README.md

 ### SSH Tunnel
 Newer controls allow the use of ssh to encrypt the communication via LSV2.
 See scripts/ssh_tunnel_demo.py for an example on how to use the python library [sshtunnel](https://github.com/pahaz/sshtunnel) to achieve a secure connection.

-# Tabels
+# Tables
 Included in this library is also fuctionality to work with Tables used by different NC Controls.
 This includes for example TNC controls as well as Anilam 6000i CNC.
-As these controls and there software versions use different table formats, it is also possible to dreive the fromat form an existing table and export the format to a json file.
+As these controls and there software versions use different table formats, it is also possible to dreive the format form an existing table and export the format to a json file.

  See [table_reader_demo.py](https://github.com/drunsinn/pyLSV2/blob/31b9d867c28bb34c7b9e0cfc80270d4277b2079a/scripts/table_reader_demo.py) for a demonstration on how to read a table and convert it to a different format.